einschmidt/hassio-addons/caddy-2/DOCS.md

 ### Custom Caddy Binaries

 To build your own version of Caddy, including specific plugins or features, you can follow the instructions provided in the official Caddy documentation using the [`xcaddy` tool](https://caddyserver.com/docs/build#xcaddy).
 This allows you to compile your own version of Caddy with custom modules or plugins that are not included in the default binary.

+### Alternative Ways to Build Custom Binaries

+In addition to using `xcaddy`, there are community-maintained tools and Home Assistant add-ons that can help automate the process of building custom Caddy binaries with plugins.

+For example, some projects provide builder environments specifically designed for Home Assistant, which can simplify compiling Caddy with additional modules without requiring a full manual setup.

+One example is the [Caddy Builder add-on](https://github.com/jdeath/homeassistant-addons/tree/main/caddybuilder).

+Please note that such tools are developed and maintained by third parties.
+They are provided as examples rather than recommendations.
+Compatibility, maintenance, and security should always be evaluated before use.

 ### Installing a Custom Binary